 5. Single, multiple or general permits.
-Pursuant to this section (6), an installation must have a permit (or group of permits) addressing all applicable requirements for all relevant emissions units in the installation.
-An installation may comply with this subsection (6)(B) through any one (1) of the following methods:
+Pursuant to this section of the rule, an installation must have a permit (or group of permits) addressing all applicable requirements for all emissions units in the installation.
+An installation may comply with this subsection of the rule through any one (1) of the methods identified in paragraphs (3)(A)1.-4. of this rule.